 What I loved most about the show were the high standards.
 This is not a show for illiterate people, and I say this not as an underhanded insult directed at voters, but rather as a compliment to their audience.
 To “get” the show, you must be a thinker.
 Kason’s processing unit runs much faster than most living humans, Patrick is incredibly open and heartfelt in his philosophy and both men challenge each other to be their best.
 They are both committed to reason as their way of viewing issues.
 Their audience is able to chat messages which are displayed on screen during the show, making it wonderfully interactive.

-The show had three parts that I have questions or perhaps disagree about, mouth sounds, victim shaming and investments.
+The New Years Eve show had three parts that I have questions or perhaps disagree about, mouth sounds, victim shaming and investments.

 One of the topics discussed was that of Mouth Sounds.
 Patrick narrates books, and was questioning his integrity if parts of the book were not in line with his understandings of the world.
 In other words, if 99.9% of the book was wonderful, but one sentence was something that he disagreed with and that he reckoned could cause harm to others, should he still produce that book?
 I believed we were all in approximate agreement until Kason offered a direct and personal example that upended the conclusion and necessitated further contemplation.